johanhaleby/lab-service-registry/README.md

 Messages
 --------
-All messages requires the following message properties:
+All messages requires the following message properties (not defined in the body but rather as meta-data attached to each message):

 <table>
     <th>Property</th>